Love Galore

-"Love Galore" is a song by American singer SZA, featuring vocals from American rapper and singer Travis Scott.
-It was released through Top Dawg Entertainment and RCA Records as the second single from SZA's debut studio album, Ctrl, on April 28, 2017.
-SZA and Scott wrote the song alongside TDE President Punch, and with producers Scum, Lang, and ThankGod4Cody.
+"Love Galore" is a song by American singer SZA featuring American rapper and singer Travis Scott.
+It was released through Top Dawg Entertainment and RCA Records as the second single from the former's debut studio album, Ctrl, on April 28, 2017.
+The two artists wrote the song with producers ThankGod4Cody, Carter Lang, and Scum, alongside Punch.
 "Love Galore" received widespread acclaim from music critics and a Grammy nomination at the 60th Annual Grammy Awards for Best Rap/Sung Collaboration.
-An alternate version of the song was included on the deluxe edition of Ctrl, released on the five-year anniversary of the album's release on June 9, 2022, which features an additional verse from SZA that replaces Scott's verse.
+An alternate version of the song was included on the deluxe edition of Ctrl, released on the fifth anniversary of the album's release on June 9, 2022, which features an additional verse from SZA that replaces Scott's verse.
+"Love Galore" became SZA's breakout hit and a commercial success.

+The production was handled by Lang, Cody, and Donaldson, blending elements of both alternative R&B and hip-hop.
+The song delves into themes of love, desire, and the complexities of relationships, striking a chord with listeners and critics alike.
+"Love Galore" achieved commercial success, peaking at number 32 on the Billboard Hot 100 and earning multiple certifications, including Platinum status by the RIAA.
+The accompanying music video, directed by Nabil, further elevated the song's popularity, contributing to its lasting impact on contemporary music.